HUD Multifamily Radon Testing Requirements

 Testing is Now Required in All 50 States

 In 2013 HUD required radon testing for multifamily properties in zones 1 and 2 from the EPA radon map.
 The updated 2021 HUD multifamily testing requirements now change that to all 3 radon zones.
 States like Texas or Arizona, that were in zone 3 and were most often not tested, now require radon testing going forward.
 This is a challenge because many of these states do not have sufficient local testing companies to conduct the needed testing.
 That is where Utah Radon Services can help.
-We service all of the western states and send our own certified employees to the testing location to make sure the testing is done correctly and to HUD’s high testing standards.
+We service 36 states and send our own certified employees to the testing location to make sure the testing is done correctly and to HUD’s high testing standards.
 By using our own employees on-site to perform the testing, instead of contractors commonly used by other testing companies, we can ensure accuracy, professionalism, and the highest quality testing and reporting.

 HUD Radon Requirements